-In March I wrote about Phase IIa results of a novel NSAID-like drug ATB-346 (now called otenaproxesul), which is structurally and functionally similar to naproxen (Aleve) but lacks its gastrointestinal side effects, especially ulcers.
+In March I wrote about Phase IIa results of a novel NSAID-like drug ATB-346 (now called otenaproxesul), which is structurally and functionally similar to naproxen (Aleve).
+But the non-opioid drug lacks its gastrointestinal side effects, especially ulcers.
 Now Phase IIb results are in and it still looks good.
 Will it become the first member of a novel class of pain drugs?
 We could sure use it.
 A summary of the company's report to shareholders.

 When I wrote about "Magic Aleve" -- a derivative of Aleve/naproxen that appears to be both G.I.-friendly and a more potent analgesic/antiinflammatory than Aleve itself -- a number of questions arose.
 Dr. John Wallace, CSO of Antibe, which is developing the drug called ATB-346, kindly agreed to answer them.